 Administrative help and student assistants

-The UME office has administrative help for Course Directors to supplement departmental support.
+The UGME office has administrative help for Course Directors to supplement departmental support.
 Moreover, some courses have student assistants assigned to help with course administration, tutoring and grading.
-Student assistants are arranged through the UME office.
+Student assistants are arranged through the UGME office.

 CBase ‑ Curriculum Online Database

 CBase allows you to manage your course, allows students to input course related data, and allows us all to keep student records.
 Each Course Director's ID and password permits unique access to manage his or her course, including the following elements:

 - To describe your course, its schedule and components.

 - To set up discussion sections within the course.

 - To add and update links to course related web pages.